 Brown Sugar is also processed sugar but has slightly better nutritional value than white sugar.

-Processed Sugar has zero nutritional value and contains empty calories!
+Processed Sugar has zero nutritional value

 Because of the removal of the naturally occurring nutritional content, refined/processed version is described as having empty calories and is deficient of any nutritional value.